kernelcurry/kernelcurry-site/_projects/minimize-me.md

 active: 1
 language: ios
 external_url: https://itunes.apple.com/us/app/minimizeme/id1038775771?ls=1&mt=8
-description: "How fast can you click in 5 seconds?
+description: "How fast can you tap in 5 seconds?
 A simple game that will chalange you and your friends."
 ---

 ![minimizeMe](/img/projects/minimize-me/main.jpg "a simple game to play with your friends")